-\begin{definition}[LRB structure on a bounded component] \ \\ {\rm Let $H=C$ be a smooth pointed bounded oval, where $\{p_1,\ldots,p_k\}$ is the set of points on it numerated consecutively clockwise.
-As can easily be seen, the set of faces $\LL(C)$ contains $2k$ faces: $k$ points and $k$ sections of the curve that are bounded by the points.
-Let $p_1'$ be a point to the left of $p_1$ which is infinitesimally close to $p_1$ (see Figure \ref{LRBconic}(a)), and let $C_1 = C -\{p_1'\}$. $C_1$ is topologically equivalent to an open segment $S = (a_1',a_1'')$, that is, there exists a distance-preserving homeomorphism $f : C_1 \rightarrow S$, such that $f(p_1') = a_1' = a_1''$.
+\begin{definition}[The face LRB structure of a bounded component] \ \\ Let $C$ be a smooth pointed (bounded) oval, where $\{p_1,\ldots,p_k\}$ is the set of $k$ points on it numerated consecutively clockwise.
+As can easily be seen, the set of faces $\LL(C)$ contains $2k$ faces: $k$ points $\{p_1,\ldots,p_k\}$ and $k$ sections of the oval that are bounded by the points.
+Let $p_1'$ be a point to the left of $p_1$ which is infinitesimally-close to $p_1$ (see Figure \ref{LRBconic}(a)),\footnote{\ Note that we need two different points $p_1,p_1'$, since they have different roles: $p_1$ will be a face in $\LL(C)$ and $p_1'$ is a cutting point of $C$ and will not be considered later as a face in $\LL(C)$.} and let $C_1 = C -\{p_1'\}$. $C_1$ is topologically equivalent to an open segment $S = (a_1',a_1'')$, that is, there exists a distance-preserving homeomorphism $f : C_1 \rightarrow S$.
 Denote $f(p_i) = a_i$ for $1 \leq i \leq k$.

-Explicitly, we think of $C_1$ as a straight segment that starts at the point $a_1'$, when the section that starts at $a_k$ ends at a point $a_1''$, which, on $C_1$, is identified with $p_1'$ (see Figure \ref{LRBconic}(b)).
+Explicitly, $C_1$ can be considered as a straight segment $S$ that starts at the point $a_1'$ and ends at the point $a_1''$, where its two ends $a_1',a_1''$ are identified by $f^{-1}$ with $p_1'$ in $C$ (see Figure \ref{LRBconic}(b)).